-What We Love: Sturdy, made of stainless steel, accessories are top-rack dishwasher-safe
+What We Love: Sturdy, accessories are top-rack dishwasher-safe

 What We Don’t Love: Must have a KitchenAid mixer, may be awkward to store

-What We Love: Affordable, compact, easy to store
+What We Love: Super lightweight, easy to grip

 What We Don’t Love: Not dishwasher-safe (carbon blade can rust)